csells/dotprompt_dart/README.md

   template rendering as well as to provide type info for model output
 - Extension Support: Custom configuration through namespaced keys (e.g., `myext.temperature`)
+- Partials Support: Reusable template snippets using Mustache partials with `PathPartialResolver` for file-based applications and extensible architecture for web/custom implementations

 ## Migrating from 0.2.0 to 0.3.0